softwaremill/ox/doc/adr/0001-error-propagation-in-channels.md

 cancelling any forks that are operating in the background.
 Any unused channels can then be garbage-collected.
 2. If you choose not to re-throw, the forks running in parallel would be allowed to complete normally (unless the containing scope is finished for another reason).

-Internally, for the built-in `Source` operators, we took the latter approach, i.e. we chose not to re-throw and let the parrallel forks complete normally.
+Internally, for the built-in `Source` operators, we took the latter approach, i.e. we chose not to re-throw and let the parallel forks complete normally.
 However, we keep in mind that they might not be able to send to downstream channel anymore - since the downstream might already be closed by the failing fork.

 ### Example